Il Mondo Maggioli

 The projects and collaborations range, in any case, on different levels ranging from the regional experience to the European context.
 With funding from the Puglia Region, the Eolo project is being implemented, a highly innovative cloud services platform to manage the activities of professionals, freelancers and small professional firms; the purpose of the platform is to support users in their daily activities with tools related to their profession and with the joint help of editorial content relevant to their business.

 Maggioli R&D department consist of three main branches:

-With a total amount of more than 50 employees, the R&D department has seen a rise in the number of collaborators in the last few years thanks to the beginning and development of various important research projects with prestigious international partners, with whom we are studying cutting-edge ICT solutions and new ways to employ the most advanced technologies.
+With a total amount about 100 collaborators, the R&D department has seen a rise in the last few years thanks to the beginning and development of various important research projects with prestigious international partners, with whom we are studying cutting-edge ICT solutions and new ways to employ the most advanced technologies.